Do you know the signs of mouth cancer? Mouth cancer screening in Milton Keynes can help detect mouth cancer at its earliest stages.

 Mouth cancer screening consists of a visual examination followed by a physical examination.
 They will look at your teeth, gums, and the inside of your mouth.

 The physical exam will require your dentist to feel around your face, neck and mouth to check for any lumps or nodules.
 Your dentist may use a special device to inspect your mouth.
-These devices allow the dentist to closely examine around your teeth and the inside of your cheeks and gums for any signs of cancer.
+These devices allow the dentist to closely examine your teeth and the inside of your cheeks and gums for any signs of cancer.

 Mouth cancer is most common in people over 60, but it can occur at any age.
 Symptoms include lumps on the mouth, lips or tongue, red or white lesions or soreness in the mouth or throat.
 Drinking alcohol and using tobacco products like cigarettes, cigars and chewing tobacco can increase your risk of developing mouth cancer.